Pure spinors, intrinsic torsion and curvature in even dimensions: Differential geometry of pure spinor fields

 \subsubsection{Conformal Killing spinors}

 The larger irreducible part of the covariant derivative of a spinor field leads to the \emph{twistor equation}

-on a holomorphic spinor field $\xi^{A'}$ -- here, \eqref{eq-twistor-spinor} determines $\zeta^B = \gamma \ind{^a _{A'}^B} \nabla_a \xi^{A'}$.
-We shall refer to a solution of \eqref{eq-twistor-spinor} as a \emph{conformal Killing spinor} or \emph{twistor-spinor}.
+on a holomorphic spinor field $\xi^{A'}$ -- here, \eqref{eq-twistor-spinor} determines $\zeta^B = \frac{\sqrt{2}}{n} \gamma \ind{^a _{A'}^B} \nabla_a \xi^{A'}$.
+We shall refer to a solution of \eqref{eq-twistor-spinor} as a \emph{conformal Killing spinor} or \emph{twistor spinor}.
 It is well-known that the twistor equation is overdetermined, and for this reason, it is often more convenient to consider its prolongation \cites{Penrose1986,Baum2010}

 where $\Rho_{ab} := \frac{1}{2-n} \Phi_{ab} - R \frac{1}{2n(n-1)} g_{ab}$ is the \emph{Rho} or \emph{Schouten} tensor (see appendix \ref{sec-conformal}).
 We immediately deduce

 Equations \eqref{eq-twistor-spinor} and \eqref{eq-twistor-spinor2} are conformally invariant, provided that under a conformal change of metric $\hat{g}_{ab} = \Omega^2 g_{ab}$ for some non-vanishing holomorphic function $\Omega$, $\xi^{A'}$ and $\zeta^A$ transform as